Keyboard shortcuts

 }

 This can make it non-obvious that borrowing is going on, and harder to figure out where errors are coming from.
-To save yourself some headaches, I recommend using the #![deny(elided_lifetimes_in_paths)] lint:
+The above code used to be silently accepted, but there are now some lints, like mismatched_lifetime_syntaxes, which fire for the most common troublesome patterns.
+To save yourself some headaches, you may even want to make the warnings into errors:

 #![allow(unused)]